Brent Burns: Carolina Hurricanes (2022–2025)

-On July 13, 2022, the Sharks traded Burns and Lane Pederson to the Carolina Hurricanes in exchange for forward Steven Lorentz, goaltending prospect Eetu Mäkiniemi, and a third-round selection in the 2023 NHL Entry Draft.
+On July 13, 2022, the Sharks traded Burns and Lane Pederson to the Carolina Hurricanes in exchange for forward Steven Lorentz, goaltending prospect Eetu Mäkiniemi, and a 2023 third-round pick.
 On January 29, 2023, Burns played his 1,300th NHL game.

 Colorado Avalanche (2025–present)

 On July 3, 2025, Burns signed a one-year contract with the Colorado Avalanche.
 On October 11, 2025, Burns played his 1,500th NHL game, becoming the 23rd player to reach the milestone.
+During a January 31, 2026, game against the Detroit Red Wings, Burns scored the 270th goal of his career, tying Bobby Orr for eighth in goals by defencemen all-time.
+On March 14, Burns played in his 990th consecutive game in the regular season, putting him in second place all-time, after Phil Kessel.
+He played his 1,000th consecutive game on April 4, as the Avalanche won 2–0 against the Dallas Stars.
+On June 26, 2026, Burns signed a one-year extension with Colorado, returning for his 23rd NHL season.

 International play

-Burns was named the best defenceman at the 2008 World Championships as he helped Canada to a silver medal finish as the host country.
-Two years later, at the 2010 World Championships, Burns led all Canadian defencemen in ice time at 18:29 minutes per game as Canada finished in seventh place.
-He was also part of the summer camp roster for Canada in the 2010 Winter Olympics, though he did not make the final roster cut.
-At the 2015 World Championships Burns was again named the best defenceman, and a member of the all-star team, as part of Canada's gold medal-winning team.
+Burns was named the best defenceman at the 2008 World Championship as he helped Canada to a silver medal finish as the host country.
+Two years later, at the 2010 World Championship, Burns led all Canadian defencemen in ice time at 18:29 minutes per game as Canada finished in seventh place.
+He was also part of the summer camp roster for Canada in the 2010 Winter Olympics, though he did not make the final roster.
+At the 2015 World Championship Burns was again named the best defenceman, and a member of the all-star team, as part of Canada's gold medal-winning team.

 Personal life

 Burns and his wife, Susan Holder, married in July 2009 and have three children.

 Off the ice, Burns spends his summers in Barrie, Ontario, and Lake Elmo, Minnesota, and is a noted animal enthusiast.
-His suburban Saint Paul home is nicknamed "Burns Zoo" due to his collection of dogs, cats and dozens of reptiles, mainly snakes.
-Burns Zoo was subject of a CBC Hockey Night in Canada feature with Elliotte Friedman and on After Hours.
+His suburban Saint Paul home is nicknamed "Burns Zoo" because of his collection of dogs, cats, and dozens of reptiles, mainly snakes.
+"Burns Zoo" was featured in a CBC Hockey Night in Canada segment with Elliotte Friedman and on After Hours.